rsdoiel/antenna/socal_north.md

 ---

-## The biggest storm of the year is about to hit.
-Prepare, but don't panic
+## Evacuation warnings issued in LA and Orange counties.
+Heaviest rain on the way

-date: 2025-02-11, updated: 2025-02-11, from: The LAist
+date: 2025-02-11, updated: 2025-02-13, from: The LAist

-Recently burned areas are likely to experience debris flows — especially during the heaviest periods of rain from Thursday afternoon through early Friday.
+Recently burned areas are likely to experience debris flows — especially during the heaviest periods of rain expected to fall Thursday afternoon into Friday morning.

 <br>